 Accessible parking will be provided at Preston Station, in the north west station car park on the corner of Murray Road and St Georges Road.
 Please observe all safety signs and instructions that are in place.

-What is Council doing to help with parking?
+What is Darebin doing to help with parking?

 Council is regularly reviewing and refining car parking arrangements throughout the project area to ensure there is as much space available as possible for residents, workers and customers to park.

 Council continues to advocate to the LXRP for further offset car parking and for improved active transport options within the project area, to help relieve pressure on the remaining available car parking areas.

 What protections are in place for trees and vegetation?

 The LXRP has advised that the removal of vegetation and trees within the station precinct and along the rail corridor is required for the construction of the new elevated rail and station.
 Expert arborists and wildlife handlers are undertaking a detailed assessment and working to identify ways to minimise impacts on local flora and fauna.
 A landscape plan is being developed for the new station precinct.
 More information will be made available this year.
 Council is working with the LXRP to ensure the best outcomes for the community as we plan for a greener, bolder, more connected city.